kolinjacobs/Blog-in/README.md

     edit and delete blog posts

-  user profile(/profile)
+  user profile(/user)

-    a list of all blogs posted by the specific user
+    a list of all blogs posted by a specific user

   single blog post(/posted)

-    a page for a specifice blog posts
+    a page for a specifice blog post

-    create and delte comments
+    create and delete comments

   edit blog post(/edit)